 Articles

-Reflection Questions for RCIA Seekers — Epiphany to the 4th Sunday in Ordinary Time, Year B
+Reflection Questions for RCIA Seekers: Year B – The 22nd to 26th Sundays in Ordinary Time

 To access this post, you must purchase Team Initiation Membership.

-Reflection Questions for RCIA Seekers — Epiphany to the 4th Sunday in Ordinary Time, Year B
+Reflection Questions for RCIA Seekers: Year B – The 22nd to 26th Sundays in Ordinary Time

 To access this post, you must purchase Team Initiation Membership.